Bishop is, there let the multitude of believers be;

 should be as if you are standing next to the deathbed of your father

 who died a moment ago.
-(For information about the date of the
+Below

 is a graphic depicting the